Holmesglen glass and glazing apprentice wins top industry award

 How do you become a glazier?

 Holmesglen offers the MSF30422 Certificate III in Glass and Glazing to apprentices over three years.
-Job outcomes include domestic or commercial glazier, plus similar jobs such as a glass cutter or glass edge worker.
+This program prepares students for various career opportunities, including:

 Related news